Ukraine Permission Extension Scheme

 After you apply to the Ukraine Permission Extension Scheme

 If you have submitted an application to UPE on time (before your permission to stay under the Ukraine Scheme expired), your rights will be extended.
-This is know as Section 3C leave.
+This is known as Section 3C leave.
 This means you will retain your rights under your current permission to stay until your UPE application is decided.
 If you need to prove your right to work, study or rent while your application is pending, the relevant authority will be able to check your immigration status online.

 Your eVisa (an online record of your immigration status) will be updated automatically to show your new UPE permission.